-Bullying can be defined as "behaviour by an individual or a group, repeated over time that intentionally hurts another individual either physically or emotionally".
+Bullying is a form of child-on-child abuse and can be defined as "behaviour by an individual or a group, repeated over time that intentionally hurts another individual either physically or emotionally".
 (DfE "Preventing and Tackling Bullying", July 2017)

-- Bullying can include name calling, taunting, mocking, making offensive comments; kicking; hitting; taking belongings; producing offensive graffiti; gossiping; excluding people from groups and spreading hurtful and untruthful rumours. - This includes the same unacceptable behaviours expressed online, sometimes called online or cyberbullying.
-This can include: sending offensive, upsetting and inappropriate messages by phone, text, instant messenger, through gaming, websites, social media sites and apps, and sending offensive or degrading photos or videos. - Bullying is recognised by the school as being a form of peer on peer abuse.
+• Bullying can include name calling, taunting, mocking, making offensive comments; kicking; hitting; taking belongings; producing offensive graffiti; gossiping; excluding people from groups and spreading hurtful and untruthful rumours.

+• This includes the same unacceptable behaviours expressed online, sometimes called online or cyberbullying.
+This can include: sending offensive, upsetting and inappropriate messages by phone, text, instant messenger, through gaming, websites, social media sites and apps, and sending offensive or degrading photos or videos.

+• Bullying is recognised by the school as being a form of child-on-child abuse.
 It can be emotionally abusive and can cause severe and adverse effects on children's emotional health.